-Citywide street sweeping is starting today (say that five times fast).
-We’ve got details on when your neighborhood is scheduled + how to avoid being towed.
+‘Tis the season for citywide street sweeping.
+We’ve got the details on when your neighborhood is scheduled and how to avoid being towed.

 The Dept. of Public Works is in charge of sweeping and flushing the city’s streets each year.
-It’s around a six-month process and it starts today at 8 a.m.
+It’s around a six-month process.

-Note: If you do get towed, follow the city’s instructions to retrieve your vehicle.
+Note: If you do get towed, the city has instructions to retrieve your vehicle.

 Other objects can also hinder the street sweeping equipment, like portable basketball hoops and large piles of yard debris.